 While wired systems rely on electricity for their power, backup batteries offer some protection in the event of a power outage.
 While the backup battery will not last indefinitely, it will provide some protection until the power is restored.

 Wireless systems solely reliant on battery power are also prone to failure if the batteries run out.
 Because of this, batteries need to be checked and replaced periodically.
-The Honeywell Lyric we sell is a wireless system in that it communicates using radio waves, but it's not wire-free.
-You can plug it into a wall socket or can tie it into your home's existing wiring so that you never have to worry about your system's battery levels.

 If you’ve moved into a home that has an existing wired system in place, it may be worth having it assessed to see if it can provide you with some protection.